 We continue to refine the back part of the camp to allow both a private living and work space for our staff, friends and families.
 Some of the seemingly subtle changes had a positive effect on how we live and function together.
-We continue to refine this use, adding more staff and amenities.
+We continue to refine this use, adding more staff, friends and amenities.
 This ‘Back Camp’ is the true heart of the operations of Black Rock City.

-Adjacent to the Back Camp we placed a dining area providing hospitality to the staff, friends and family of First Camp who chose to use this service.
+Adjacent to the Back Camp we placed a dining area providing hospitality for the staff, friends and family of First Camp who chose to use this service.
 This has become the place where we tend to meet informally.

 The External Relations Team (XRT) again used the front of First Camp as their starting point for daily tours for special guests that began on Tuesday and ended on Friday.
 First Camp continues to be the logical meeting place for our government, political and special visitors for these delightful, informative XRT tours.

 The continuing challenge for this camp is to meet each individual’s expectations and to provide the best blend of public versus private space, and we continue to approach this challenge successfully.

 It was a real pleasure to live and work in this important camp during Black Rock City 2013 (it is considered this author’s real home), and we look forward to returning there in 2014.